Existing LDMs

 Built-In

-Although a built-in Low Detail Mode (LDM) for a list demon may significantly decrease its difficulty, completing a level in an LDM that is built into the rated version on the servers will always be eligible for a record on the list.
+Completing a level with an LDM built into the rated version on the servers will always be acceptable for records on the list.

 Pointercrate Account

-In addition to built-in LDMs, the list team has uploaded LDMs of several list demons on the Geometry Dash account named "Pointercrate".
-Records on any level published on the Pointercrate account will always be eligible for addition to the list, given that the other eligibility requirements are satisfied.
+Custom LDMs of several list demons are uploaded on the Geometry Dash account named “Pointercrate”.
+Records on any level published on the Pointercrate account will always be eligible for the list.
+Note that Pointercrate LDMs may be updated, so make sure to play on the most recent version of the level!

 Custom LDMs

-Players are strongly advised to clear any custom LDMs with the team before using them for achieving records, especially if an LDM of the corresponding level already exists.
-Players should note that strong level LDMs may be considered nerfs, which violates our guidelines for gameplay changes.
+Players are strongly advised to clear any custom LDMs with the team before using them, especially if an LDM for the level already exists.
+Strong level LDMs may be considered nerfs, which violates our guidelines for gameplay changes.

-Players may also choose to play on a custom LDM created by someone outside of the list team, but doing so carries the risk of a rejected record for a heavy LDM!
-Even if an LDM has been approved in the past, it is always recommended to ask the list team whether it is still acceptable under current guidelines.
-Players should refer to our LDM spreadsheet for a list of approved LDMs.
+Using a custom LDM carries the risk of a rejected record!
+Even if an LDM has been approved in the past, it is always recommended to ask the list team whether it is still acceptable.
+Players may refer to our LDM spreadsheet for a list of approved LDMs.

 Custom LDM Guidelines